anushamhegde/Recreating-native-weather-for-indoor-plants/README.md

 ## Motivation

 After almost killing some my favorite plants when I was away from home for few weeks, I looked up few automatic water gardening system online.
 But I could not find any system that creates the whole weather pattern in the market.
-Instead of just automatic watering I decided give houseplants their native weather pattern.
-So I decided to build this project.
+Instead of just automatic watering I decided give houseplants their native weather pattern by building this project.

 ## Requirements
 1. Raspberry pi 4b